 Grease Interceptor Testing for Miami-Dade FOG2.0

-In late 2017 we were contacted by Mifab about testing 2 XL-MI-G-PL-1150 units in series in order to meet the requirements of Miami-Dade County.
-Section 5.0 of the FOG2.0 Control Device Guidance Manual, published by Miami-Dade County in May 2018, requires that units be tested in accordance with “ASME A112.14.3 Appendix A, ASME A112.14.4, CSA B481.3 or PDI G101.” and that “When proposing hydromechanical interceptors the engineer should indicate in plans … capacity in pounds of grease retention at 99% removal efficiency.”
+In late 2017 we were contacted by MIFAB® about testing two XL-MI-G-PL-1150 units in series in order to meet the requirements of Miami-Dade County.
+Section 5.0 of the FOG2.0 Control Device Guidance Manual1, published by Miami-Dade County in May 2018, requires that units be tested in accordance with “ASME A112.14.3 Appendix A, ASME A112.14.4, CSA B481.32 or PDI G101.” and that “When proposing hydromechanical interceptors the engineer should indicate in plans … capacity in pounds of grease retention at 99% removal efficiency.”

 The grease interceptor performance record book, if it exists, will need to be re-written.
 Never before has so much lard been added and retained in a test.
 Never before has a skimming tank been skimmed so many times.
-Never before have the words, “It is still working, seriously?” been uttered so often during a test.
+Never before have the words, “It passed again, seriously?” been uttered so often during a test.

-A typical ASME test lasts 15 runs, this test lasted 8 times as long.
-For the first five runs, no lard made it to the receiving tank, 100% was captured.
+A typical ASME test lasts 15 runs, this test lasted more than 8 times as long.
+For the first 5 runs no lard made it to the receiving tank, 100% was captured.
 It was not until run #74 that the incremental removal dropped below 99%, to 98.9%.
 It was not until run #112 that the cumulative removal dropped below 99%.
-The Miami-Dade threshold had been crossed, at 2215 lbs. retained, but the unit had not yet failed the test.
-Even though we had predicted a capacity in excess of 2000 lbs it was still a bit of a shock to see the system keep performing.
+The Miami-Dade threshold had been crossed, at 2215 lbs. retained, but the system had not yet failed according to the ASME criteria.
+Even though we had predicted a capacity in excess of 2000 lbs it was still surprising to see the system keep performing.
 Finally, at run #125 the incremental efficiency dropped below 80% and the test was over.